 Few figures in American history have attained legendary status like Sacagawea, the "Bird Woman."
 Her story has been told and retold to millions of Americans.
 Despite her popularity, little is actually known about her life.
 The details surrounding her origins, place and time of death, and the spelling of her name are still hotly debated.
 What is clear is that her time living at the Knife River Villages proved fortuitous with the 1804 arrival of the Corps of Discovery led by Meriwether Lewis and William Clark.

 It was while living at the Awatixa Village (or Sakakawea Village) that Lewis and Clark hired Charbonneau as an interpreter.
-A sixteen or seventeen year old Sacagawea then joined the expedition due to her experience with the people and land farther to the west.
-In the end, she proved a valuable member of the expedition with her knowledge of the land and its people, all while caring for her infant son, Jean Baptiste, along the journey.
+A sixteen or seventeen year old Sacagawea then joined the expedition due to her experience with the people, the languages, and the land farther to the west.
+In the end, she proved a valuable member of the expedition, all while caring for her infant son, Jean Baptiste, along the journey.

 Sacagawea returned with the expedition to the Knife River Villages in August 1806.
 It is believed she traveled south to St. Louis with Charbonneau in 1810 only to die at Fort Manuel Lisa in present-day South Dakota from "putrid fever" in 1812.
 Other theories suggest later marriages and a death date as late as 1884.